Terms and Conditions

 8.3 The Customer will pay invoiced Charges to FutureLab within 10 days of the date of issue of the relevant invoice under Clause [8.2].

-8.4 All Charges are in New Zealand dollars and can only be paid in New Zealand Dollars.
+8.4 All Charges are in New Zealand dollars or Australian dollars and can only be paid in those currencies.
+The charges’ currency depend on customer’s location and will be clearly stated on the contract.

 8.5 Charges must be paid by debit or credit card, direct debit, or bank transfer (using such payment details as are notified by FutureLab to the Customer from time to time).